Thoughts on Training Horses and Riders

 The first step then is to develop and strengthen trust and to work in such a way with the horse that the trust can continuously deepen.
-I try very hard to understand the horse – how does the horse tick, what is her attitude towards people and life in general, what are basic structures of her character, what are learned ways of responding based on previous experiences?
-When we do take a horse and want to ride it there is development necessary so that the horse can become competent, strong and durable with the rider on her back.
-It is up to me to formulate the tasks I set up for this horse in such a way that she can do them happily and successful.
+I try very hard to understand the horse – how does the horse tick, what is its attitude towards human and life in general, what are basic structures of its character, what are learned ways of responding based on previous experiences?
+When we do take a horse and want to ride it there is development necessary so that the horse can become competent, strong and durable with the rider on its back.
+It is up to me to formulate the tasks I set up for this horse in such a way that it can do them happily and successful.
 If a horse cannot comply I search for the reason.
 Is a part of the basic education missing or does something need to be more clarified?
-Is the horse able mentally and physically to do what I think she ought to do, or do I need to change my idea?
+Is the horse able mentally and physically to do what I think it ought to do, or do I need to change my idea?
 What are the possibilities today?
-How can I help her more effectively?
+How can I help more effectively?

 Classical teachings offer different techniques for the further dressage education of the horse: lunging, double lunging, work in hand or – based on that – work on the long rein.